Table of contents

 When should I increase the maximum concurrency for the vulnerability scanner pods?

-Large clusters could benefit from increasing the default maximum concurrency for the vulnerability scanner pods to drive faster scan results, by using more of your cluster's resources.
+Large clusters could benefit from increasing the default maximum concurrency for the vulnerability scanner pods to drive faster scan results by using more of your cluster's resources.
 The scanner pod concurrency limit is meant to constrain Container Security's resource usage within your cluster.
 For example, if the concurrency limit was set to 5, then a maximum of 5 unique images can be scanned at a time.
 Modifying the scanner pod concurrency limit can be done through your overrides file:

 cloudOne: